 1. Things that I did myself (IPA issuance + medical insurance + run-away bond + Philippines embassy bond): S$301.

 Total Cost: S$1801 (301 + 1500).

 ‘Shortcut’ to avoid: Some agencies I contacted suggested a ‘workaround’ to save money.
 They suggested to bring the maid from Philippines to Singapore as a ‘tourist’ on visit pass.
 This way they can avoid all the POEA paperwork in Philippines as maids would leave their country as tourist (not FDW).
 Once they enter Singapore as visitor, agency will take over and do the necessary paperwork to legalize her as FDW in Singapore.
 Apparently, she will need to leave Singapore once (typically to Johor) and then re-enter as a FDW.
 I found this option risky as maid has to lie (that she is a tourist) at 2 places – first to Philippines immigration officer when leaves Philippines and then to immigration officer at Singapore.
-If she gets caught, she can even lose her passport.
+If she gets caught, she would be sent back to Philippines which will lead to loss of money & time and she may even get a remark on her passport.
 I just thought that this option was just not worth the risk.

 Financial benefit of direct-hire: If you find the maid through agency (regular-hire, NOT direct-hire), agency charges you (as employer) about S$3000 and as per the new regulations maids don’t pay anything.
 So, by direct-hiring a maid (where cost is SGD 1,801), it is an easy saving if SGD 1,200.